RSM-code/seed-labs/README.md

-# Welcome to your Dyad app
+# SEED PROTOCOL

+Welcome to the official web presence for SEED PROTOCOL.
+This project is currently in development.